Department of Mathematics and Computer Science

 Junior Classification.
 Program Admission.

-COMP3230: Introduction to Spatial Analysis
+COMP3230: Spatial Analysis

 Credits 3Introduction to Geographic Information Systems (GIS) and the utilization of geospatial data for observation of data in a means that is not possible in written or tabular format.
 Spatial analysis allows questions to be considered where a primary consideration is the relationship between where different entities are located.
 Fee: Additional fee required.